CodeAssociate/CA.Blocks.DataAccess/Documentation/Samples/Connection/UsingJsonConfigConnectionStringsResolver.md

 ```

 With this setup the class MyDataAccess is ready to have data access methods written.
-In the code example above we are using the  AppDotConfigConnectionStringsResolver to resolve the Named connection value  of "exampleName" to the connection string of  "Server=(localdb)\\MSSQLLocalDB;Integrated Security = true".
+In the code example above we are using the  JsonConfigConnectionStringsResolver to resolve the Named connection value  of "exampleName" to the connection string of  "Server=(localdb)\\MSSQLLocalDB;Integrated Security = true".